aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

 This will give you a codebase that already has the base64 changes applied.
 Note that any uncommitted changes you've made already will be lost.

-If you haven't done exercise 0 at all, we encourage you to go through the preparation and deployment steps in there at a minimum.
+If you haven't done Exercise 0 at all, we encourage you to go through the preparation and deployment steps in there at a minimum.

 Using KMS directly